campoy/shelbot/README.md

 }
 ```

+## Usage with systemd

+1. Build shelbot for your platform of choice, copy the binary over to your system
+2. Tailor the shelbot.service file provided under the systemd directory to suit your USER and GROUP
+3. `cp shelbot.service /etc/systemd/system`
+4. `sudo systemctl daemon-reload`

 ## Karma usage

 Shelbot's lexer is currently very simple and limited.
 Increasing and decreasing karma is done idiomatically.